poanchen/battlesnake/README.md

 So that when the potential-head-on situation happen, we will not get kill.
 - Put in some agressive move when we can in order to finish the gamer quickly?

+## Live game played during BattleSnake 2018
+- [Battlesnake 2018 Live game played](https://www.twitch.tv/videos/234961139?t=02h12m20s) (Our team was the Team One Piece)

+Note: Sadly, we did not enter the semi-final for the intermediate bracket at the end.
+However, we were doing pretty well with just two of us left in the game.

 # battlesnake-node(js)

 A simple [BattleSnake AI](http://battlesnake.io) written in Javascript for NodeJS.